 Are you looking for a low-impact workout that can improve your overall health and wellness?
-Get ready to stay put and push the pedal to the metal.
+Get ready to stay and put the pedal to the metal.
 Cycling indoors on a bike that goes nowhere (we promise it’s a lot of fun!) is surprisingly therapeutic and offers customizable intensity levels.

 RELATED: Stationary Bike Workouts For Beginners

 Whether you’re clipping in for the first time or have recently decided it’s time to get back in the saddle, an indoor bike can offer you a wide range of stationary bike benefits, including improved strength, reduced disease risk, and better health markers.
-You can take a virtual cycling class or create your own ride—the benefits of this type of exercise are undeniable!
+You can take a virtual cycling class or create your own ride.
+The benefits of stationary bikes are undeniable!

 If you’re on the fence about purchasing a stationary bike—maybe you’re considering a treadmill instead—we’re here to show you why it’s a good investment for your health and worth implementing into your exercise routine.